Shalulu94/Feb24-T2A3-Wedding_API/README.md

 - In progress: Currently started working on but not yet ready for testing.
 Ideally I will tackle one item at a time, however there could be multiple pieces in play at any given time
 - Testing: Once an task has been completed the functionality will need to be tested.
 This will not apply to all items, but mainly part of the coding process
 - Completed: Tasks that have passed the testing phase and are now ready

+Using cards with checklists to track the progress of major tasks within the project will help me manage my time more effectively and keep track of my activities.

+This Trello board will be updated regularly as I complete specific tasks.

+## Entity Relational Diagram